020 7404 9390

 Can I divorce my spouse if we live in the same house?

 The short answer is yes.
 There are various reasons why one might wish to remain living in the same house as their spouse whilst undergoing divorce proceedings.
 It may be that matters remain amicable between the pairing, a sense of "normality" is being attempted for the sake of children, or more likely due to financial necessity, especially if the home needs to be sold before the parties can move into separate properties.
-These are all legitimate reasons to remain cohabiting, however, it is important to note that certain statutory rules and common practices exist that prevent a divorce being granted if two spouses are still living together as a couple in the same property.
+These are all legitimate reasons to remain cohabiting, and cohabitation will not affect your ability to seek a divorce.

 If you are considering or going through a divorce, click below for a free initial consultation with one of our expert divorce solicitors.